FrandsenGroup/diffpy.mpdf/README.md

 If you prefer not to use conda, you can also zip and download this entire github repository (see the Download Zip button in the upper right corner), then unzip the file and execute the following command from inside the unzipped directory:

     >>> python setup.py install
+Note that this will only work if all the dependencies are already properly installed.

 ## Contributors